elchs/LetoDBf/Readme.txt

       Port = 2812              -    Server port number, default is 2812 [ then 2813 used for second socket ]
                                     There are two! ports used by server, this and the following number.
                                     !
 You ever connect to first port number !
-                                    [ may read Internals: second socket .. ]
+      DataPath =               -    PATH to a base directory on a server with your databases, may include also a drive letter for poor Windows systems LogPath =                -    if config option <DEBUG> level is greater zero [ 0 ],
-      DataPath =               -    PATH to a base directory on a server with your databases, may include also a drive letter for poor Windows systems LogPath =                -    PATH to a directory (with write access) for all log files, created mainly for debugging purpose.
+                                    PATH to a directory (with write access) for all log files.
-                                    File letodbf.log for the main server will contain some info from settings at server starttime, plus info about new connected and disconneted clients if config option <DEBUG> level is greater zero [ 0 ].
+                                    File letodbf.log for the main server will contain some info from settings at server starttime, plus info about new connected and disconneted clients No_Save_WA = 1           -    server mode of internally handling database tables 1  each dbUseArea() will cause a real file open operation by the OS, identical to what client requested, so workareas at the server are same as at client side. [ WA number, alias, filter conditions, relations ] 0  each table is opened only one time, this workarea 'exchanged' in between client requests. so only one connection will have access to the table at a time.
-      Share_Tables = 0         -    if 0 [ default ], LetoDB opens all tables in an exclusive mode,
+                                       No relations active at server, Alias names at server are different from the client.
-                                    what leads to significant performance increase.
+                                    Recommend '1' if you plan to execute functions at server side ( UDF ).
-                                    If 1, tables are opened in the same mode [shared/exclusive] as client applications opened them, what allows LetoDB to work in coexistence with other applications [ non LetoDB users ] simultanous on the same DBF tables.
+      Share_Tables = 0         -    other software simultanous access tables used by server,
-      No_Save_WA = 0           -    When this mode is set to '1', each dbUseArea() will cause a real file open operation and creating workareas on the server with same workarea settings as at client [ WA number, alias, filter conditions, relations ] ( in default mode '0' each file is opened only one time and have only one virtual workarea for all users -- no relations at server are active, Alias names at server internally different ).
+                                    which changes logical or physical locking -- in dependance:
-                                    When set to '1', it is also combined with "Share_Tables" setting, where "Share_Tables = 1" signalizes LetoDB that there will be 3rd party [non LetoDBf application] simultanous access to DBF tables.
+                                    # No_Save_WA = 0
-                                    With "Share_Tables = 0" some internal performance increasing shortcuts
+                                    0  server open all tables in exclusive mode, what leads to performance increase as e.g. record-/ file- locks are not applied by OS.
-                                    are done.
+                                    1  tables are opened in the same mode [shared/exclusive] as client applications opened them, what allows LetoDB to work in coexistence with other applications [ non LetoDB users ] simultanous on the same DBF tables.
-                                    Choose this to '1', if you plan to execute server side UDF functions.
+                                    # No_Save_WA = 1
-                                    Each connection will get an own log file [ if DEBUG level is increased ].
+                                    1  physical record-/ file- locks set with the OS are viewable for other 0  only logical internally locking
       Default_Driver = CDX     -    default RDD to open DBF tables in at server, if not given explicitely in your sourcecode.
 Possible values: CDX NTX
                                     If the server is linked with rushmore index support, CDX gets BMCDX and